BCAPATHSHALA/DSA-SUPREME-2-0-NOTES/README.md

 CLASS HOMEWORK: 16
+	1. Valid Anagram
+	2. Reverse Only Letters
+	3. Longest Common Prefix
+	4. Reverse Vowels of a String
+	5. Isomorphic Strings
+	6. Reorganise String
+	7. Group Anagrams
+	8. Longest Palindromic Substring
+	9. Find the Index of the First Occurrence in a String
+	10. String to Integer (atoi)
+	11. String Compression
+	12. Integer to Roman
+	13. Zig-zag Conversion
+	14. Largest Number
+	15. Remove All Adjacent Duplicates in String II (Leetcode-1209)
+	16. Implement std::string::erase()
+	17. Minimum Time Difference (Leetcode-539)
-	1. Number of Laser Beams in a Bank (Leetcode-2125)
+	18. Number of Laser Beams in a Bank (Leetcode-2125)

 ```